AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/tips-tricks-and-troubleshooting/calculate-eac-at-project-level-example.md

    **EAC****Task 2** &nbsp;= $5,000.00 + $900.00
    **EAC****Task 2** &nbsp;= $5,900.00

-1. The CPI/EAC for Tasks 4, 5, and 6 are determined the same way so I’ll just provide those values below:
+1. The CPI/EAC for Tasks 4, 5, and 6 are determined the same way so I'll just provide those values below:
    Task 4: .23 / $3,400.00
    Task 5: .64 / $3,100.00
    Task 6: 1.06 / $2,366.67